Use Case 2 · Home Monitoring Security System for Ageing People (Santander, Spain)

 Our solution is based on the Connected Care Platform, allowing tele-assistance operators to be able to monitor elderly homes with the aim to improve the quality of life of elderly people living alone and conduct decision-making based on rules and alerts configured upon the activity collected by different home sensors.

 The Pilot is going to focus on home activity monitoring through the use of sensors such as presence sensors, bed occupancy sensor, window/door open sensor and smart plugs.
-This pilot has the aim to digitalise some of the current analogic-based, tele-assistance service provided by the Social Services department of the Santander City Council through a third-party operator.
+This pilot has the aim to digitalise some of the current analogic-based, tele-assistance services provided by the Social Services Department of the Santander City Council through a third-party operator.